dmorse/pscfpp/README.md

 ## Documentation

 PSCF is distributed with source files for an html web manual.
-A copy of the documentation of a recent version is available online at
+A copy of a recent version of this manual is available online at

   <https://dmorse.github.io/pscfpp-man>

-After cloning the source code, you can use the [doxygen](<https://www.doxygen.nl/index.html>) documentation generation program to generate a local copy of this documentation.
+After cloning the source code, users can also use the [doxygen](<https://www.doxygen.nl/index.html>) documentation generation program to generate a local copy of the web manual.
 To do this, the doxygen application must be installed on your computer, and the directory containing the doxygen executable must be in your command search PATH.
 To generate documentation: